-A. diminutivus - in forests, also staining, sometimes purple tinged.
+A. diminutivus - slender in forests, also staining, sometimes purple tinged.

-A. comptuloides - with a more pronounced umbo.
+A. comptuloides (friesianus?) - with a more pronounced umbo.

 Agaricus and Subrutilescentes - no colour staining, little or no odor.
 KOH- (Agaricus) or green (Subrutilescentes).

-A. campestris - in grass, white, like Arvenses grp but weak ring and tapered stem.
-Margin of cap overhanging. ~10cm.
+A. 'campestris' - in grass, white, like Arvenses grp but weak ring and tapered stem.
+Margin of cap overhanging. ~10cm. /Agaricus

-A. hondensis - either a red-brown scaly cap, or a white cap like A. xanthodermus, but not staining yellow.
+A. hondensis - red-brown scales of varying amounts, not staining yellow.
 Stocky, often >10cm, felty ring.

-A. subrufsecentoides - always red-brown and even scalier, not as stocky (<10cm) and ring not felty.
+A. subrufescentoides - always red-brown and even scalier, not as stocky (<10cm) and ring not felty.

 A. bitorquis - white cap, very squat, tapering stem, thick sheathing veil, in hard packed, disturbed soil.
 Little red staining.
 5-20cm or so. /Bivelares